Author Instructions

 5.2 Abstract

-The abstract should be 200–250 words and should clearly summarize the whole study.
+The abstract should not exceed 500 words and must clearly summarize the entire study.

 The abstract should include: